Arbigkung/pyfirststep/README.md

-# pyfirststep
+# Learn
-Quest to mastering my Python
+This is my repository for keep learning material such as online class, book, etc

+## Directory

+### Book
+- Python Crash Course